yesil/picosm/README.md

 - `reaction`: react to specific changes
 - `computed`: cache computed values

-Also, an opinionated approach for tracking nested dependencies with `track/untrack` functions is added. <br>
+Also, an opinionated approach for tracking nested dependencies with `track` functions is added. <br>
 If an observable wants to get notified by another one, these functions can be used.

 ## How to Use